12 Gosta Green,

 Aston University took over the empty building and used it as an arts centre, later housing the Birmingham Arts Lab in 1976.
 In February 1983 it became the Triangle Arts Centre with music and drama.
 Art house films were shown in the Triangle Cinema, housed in a smaller brick box style building to the back and side of the main building.
 At some time the main auditorium was demolished, leaving the distinctive frontage and the Triangle cinema.
 The Triangle cinema closed in 1994.
 However, Dillons (later Waterstones), opened a bookstore in the frontage.

-The building has been empty since 2003, and will now be redeveloped as a waste-fuelled power plant.
+The building has been empty since 2003, and was to be redeveloped as a waste-fuelled power plant.
+The front of the building survives.

 Just login to your account and subscribe to this theater